-The Department of Psychiatry at SickKids offers a variety of educational experiences in child and adolescent psychiatry for interprofessional trainees, such as medical students, residents, and fellows as well as social work students and psychology interns.
+The Department of Psychiatry at SickKids offers a variety of educational experiences in child and adolescent psychiatry for interprofessional trainees, such as students, residents and fellows, as wellas social work students and psychology interns.

-Through Ambulatory, Consultation-Liaison, Inpatient and Day Hospital Programs and our various clinics within Ambulatory Psychiatry, our department provides valuable learning opportunities within collaborative interdisciplinary teams.
-Options for clinical opportunities vary and include training in pharmacological interventions as well as psychotherapy, with Cognitive Behaviour Therapy (CBT), being a particular strength of our department.
-Training opportunities also involve virtual experiences, including through Telemedicine and Telepsychiatry.
+Through Ambulatory, Consultation-Liaison, Inpatient and Day Hospital Programs and our various clinics within Ambulatory Psychiatry, our department provies valuable learning opportunities within collaborative interdisciplinary teams.
+Options for clinical opportunities vary and include training in pharmalogical interventions, as well as psychotherapy, with cognitive behaviour therapy (CBT) being a particular strength of our department.
+Training opportunities also involve virtual experiences, including virtual care and telepsychiatry.

 Our Department provides core child & adolescent psychiatry training for the University of Toronto Psychiatry clerkship block, which builds on the Foundations Curriculum.